Anxiety

 Here are some tips you may find helpful:

-• Get help with caregiving.
+• Accept help with caregiving.

 • Try to identify what "triggers" your anxiety.